Winston-Salem Police Searching for Shooting Suspect

 Mr. Athar was transported by Forsyth County EMS, and is expected to be okay.

-The suspect is described wearing a gray hooded sweatshirt, black pants, black shoes.
+The suspect is described as wearing a gray hooded sweatshirt, black pants, black shoes.

 Anyone with information is asked to contact the Winston-Salem Police Department at 336-773-7700 or CrimeStoppers at 336-727-2800.
 You can also view CrimeStoppers of Winston-Salem on Facebook.